Ministry of Word and Sacraments

 The Creeds serves as a reminder and foundation of our beliefs.
 The Apostles' Creed serves as the basis for our faith, stating that we believe in one Triune God.
 This God is three persons as one, and each person is described in their own article of the creed.
 The Father is the creator of the world and all that we know.
 The Son came to Earth, became man, lived a perfect life according to God's word, and sacrificed himself to save us from our sins.
 The Holy Spirit works in us all to help us remain in strong faith, and bring others to believe in the Word of God.
 The Apostles' creed can be found in whole in our hymnal, The Lutheran Service Book, and here.
 Further explanation can be found in Luther's Small Catechism and on the LCMS website.

-Every Sunday you may receive Holy Communion.
+Every Sunday and most Wednesdays you may receive Holy Communion.
 God transforms bread and wine into the body and blood of Jesus.
 He gave us these gifts for the forgiveness of our sins.
 However, due to the divisions in Christianity today, we cannot invite everyone to the Lord's Table.
 This practice of Closed Communion is to protect those from the potential spiritual harm that can be caused from partaking in the sacrament while not fully prepared, for it is stated in 1 Corinthians 11: 27 -29: "Whoever, therefore, eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty concerning the body and blood of the Lord.
 Let a person examine himself, then and so eat of the bread and drink of the cup.
 For anyone who eats and drinks without discerning the body eats and drinks judgment on himself."
-Further explanation of Holly Communion can be found in Luther's Small Catechism and on the LCMS website.
+Further explanation of Holy Communion can be found in Luther's Small Catechism and on the LCMS website.
 Further information about closed communion can be found on the LCMS website.